-- (a) There is hereby established one law enforcement impact fee fund, for the law enforcement impact fees collected pursuant to this ordinance. - (b) Funds withdrawn from the fund established hereby must be used in accordance with this ordinance. - Sec.
+- (a) There is hereby established one law enforcement impact fee fund, for the law enforcement impact fees collected pursuant to this ordinance. - (b) Funds withdrawn from the fund established hereby must be used in accordance with this ordinance.

+Sec.
 23-29.
-Imposition of Impact fees, with annual indexing; comparable uses; alternative impact fee calculation; periodic updates; time of payment. - (a) Impact Ffees.
-The following impact fees, with annual indexing at one point six percent (1.6%), are hereby imposed upon all new development in the unincorporated areas of the county:
+Impact fees, with annual indexing; comparable uses; alternative impact fee calculation; periodic updates; time of payment.

+(a) Impact fees.
+The following impact fees, with annual indexing at three and two-tenthsone and six-tenths (3.21.6) percent, are imposed upon all new development in the unincorporated areas of the county: